What is the difference between translation and interpreting?

 A professional translator, for instance, will not necessarily have the interpersonal skills and quick tongue needed to be a fast, excellent interpreter, and a skilled interpreter will by no means have the attention to linguistic style needed to render a compelling literary translation.

-Because the jobs of translators and interpreters are so different, it’s important to distinguish between these two labels.
+Because the jobs of translators and interpreters are so different, it’s important to distinguish between these two labels (and never ask a translator to do an interpreter’s job and vice versa).
 However, the one label translators and interpreters share is “linguist.”

 This term applies to those accomplished in the use of language, so if you’re not sure what to call a room full of interpreters and translators, you can safely refer to all of them as linguists.